nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 # Top Slot Battery Saver Basic - Protect Basic

 A minimal Top Slot, battery failure memory saver for PSION Organiser II (all family) devices.
-The design reduces risk of internal device memory loss especially due to Lithium 9 Volt surrogate battery discharge characteristics (limited if any warning).
+The design reduces risk of internal device memory loss especially due to <a href="https://www.organiser2.com/viewtopic.php?p=2479#p2479">Lithium-Ion 9 Volt surrogate battery discharge characteristics</a> (limited if any warning).
 By providing sufficient standby power for longer term internal memory retention and specifically not operation.
 Permitting hours / days for recharge of main power battery or months of power down whilst preserving the internal RAM contents.
 The design fits a classic PSION Organiser II Top Slot Case (See all notes).
 <BR>
 <div align="center">
   <div style="display: flex; align-items: flex-start;">